 - 1. All staff members, including student teachers (i.e. Sheridan College ECE placement students), and volunteer parents of Nottinghill Co-operative Preschool ("Nottinghill") are required to provide Nottinghill with an original Criminal Reference Check including a vulnerable sector check (the "VSC").
 In the case of staff members and student teachers the date of issue of the VSC must be no more than 6 months prior to the start of employment.
 For volunteer parents the date of the initial VSC must be no more than 6 months prior to the registration of the volunteer as a volunteer parent. - 2.
 Where a new staff member is required to work immediately, they may provide a VSC from their previous place of employment which is more than 6 months old which will be valid until a new VSC can be obtained.
 The staff member must immediately apply for a new VSC.
-The staff member will not be permitted to be alone with children until the new VSC has been obtained. - 3.
-All Nottinghill staff members and volunteer parents will be required to provide an new VSC on or before the fifth anniversary after the date of the most recent VSC. - 4.
+The staff member will not be permitted to be alone with children until the new VSC has been obtained. - All Nottinghill staff members and volunteer parents will be required to provide an new VSC on or before the fifth anniversary after the date of the most recent VSC. - 4.
 For each year of employment or volunteer at Nottinghill when an original VSC has not been provided, staff and volunteers will be required to sign an Offence Declaration in the form attached as Appendix A. The Offence Declaration must be signed within 15 days of the anniversary date of the previous Offence Declaration or VSC. - 5.
-Where a staff member or volunteer parent has a break in service for six or more months, Nottinghill will require a new VSC to be obtained by the employee or volunteer regardless of whether the fifth anniversary date of the previous VSC has been reached.
+Where a staff member or volunteer parent has a break in service for six or more months, Nottinghill will require a new VSC to be obtained by the employee or volunteer regardless of whether the fifth anniversary date of the previous VSC has been reached. - 6.
+Where a person takes a leave of absence from their position (staff or volunteer) and then subsequently return to their position, Nottinghill will obtain a new VSC or Offence Declaration upon the person's return if they would have provided a VSC or Offense declaration during the period of their leave.